 Choosing 'No score' means that the question(s) can be answered with a free text only.
 In this case, you should decide on either 'Comment required' or 'Comment optional'.

 It's also possible to use more than one scale and even multiple-choice questions for an assessment, you'll find more details about this here.

-You can include private questions into the review questionnaire, that are only visible for and can only be answered by managers (not to the reviewee).
+You can include private questions into the review questionnaire, that are only visible for and can only be answered by managers and peers (not to the reviewee).
 In the results overview, the answers to those questions can only be seen by admins and managers, not by anyone else.

 Targeting questions to reviewer groups